· Giuseppe Sirigu · 17 min read

 This question needs a specific answer for your specific software stack.
 For beverage distributors, the relevant integrations are typically:

-Ask the vendor to describe, in specific technical terms, what data flows between their system and your route accounting software, in which direction, on what schedule, and triggered by what event.
-If the answer is vague, the integration is not mature.
+Ask the vendor to describe what data flows between their system and your route accounting software, in which direction, on what schedule, and triggered by what event.
+The answer tells you how much integration work is required before the tool can operate at production scale - and whether that work is already done for your specific RAS or needs to be scoped as part of the implementation.

 6. How long is the cold-start period, and what does performance look like during it?